Home

 Chiropractic Shingles

 Chiropractic subluxations are usually found by the chiropractor in that part of the spine enervating the painful patch of skin, and the patient is duly treated for a chiropractic subluxation.
-Then the shingles rash appears, much to the chiropractor's consternation: an incorrect diagnosis has seemingly been made.
+Then the shingles rash appears, much to the chiropractor's (and patient's) consternation: an incorrect diagnosis has seemingly been made.

 Shingles is an infection of a nerve and the area of skin that is supplied by it, usually causing face pain or chest pain, although it may occasionally cause a sciatic pain in the buttock and leg.
 It is caused by the herpes varicella-zoster virus which also causes chickenpox.

 Most people have chickenpox as a child, but after the illness has gone, the virus remains dormant (inactive) in the nervous system.
-The immune system keeps the virus in check, but later in life it can become reactivated, and cause chiropractic shingles, most likely chest pain.
+The immune system keeps the virus in check, but later in life it can become reactivated, and cause chiropractic shingles, and most likely chest pain.

 About 1 in 5 people get shingles at some point in their life.
 Although it can occur at any age, it is most common in people aged over 50.
 Shingles usually affects the nerve supply on one side of the body.
 The main symptoms are chest pain, or face pain and a rash.